OfflineIMAP/offlineimap.github.io/_doc/conf_examples.md

 Some users with a UW-IMAPD server need to use OfflineIMAP's "reference" feature to get at their mailboxes, specifying a reference of `~/Mail` or `#mh/` depending on the configuration.
 The below configuration (originally from *docwhat@gerf.org*) shows using a reference of Mail, a `nametrans` that strips the leading `Mail/` off incoming folder names, and a `folderfilter` that limits the folders synced to just three:

+{% highlight ini %}
 [Account Gerf]
 localrepository = GerfLocal
 remoterepository = GerfRemote

 [Repository GerfLocal]
 type = Maildir
 localfolders = ~/Mail

 [Repository GerfRemote]
 type = IMAP
 remotehost = gerf.org
 ssl = yes
 remoteuser = docwhat
 reference = Mail
 # Trims off the preceeding Mail on all the folder names.
 nametrans = lambda foldername: \
 re.sub('^Mail/', '', foldername)
 # Yeah, you have to mention the Mail dir, even though it
 # would seem intuitive that reference would trim it.
-    folderfilter = lambda foldername: foldername in [ 'Mail/INBOX',
+folderfilter = lambda foldername: foldername in [
+    'Mail/INBOX',
     'Mail/list/zaurus-general',
     'Mail/list/zaurus-dev',
     ]
 maxconnections = 1
 holdconnectionopen = no
+{% endhighlight %}

 ## pythonfile Configuration File Option